aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 # Lab2: Graphs and transport networks

-Advanced Python Course, Chalmers DAT515, 2021
+Advanced Python Course, Chalmers DAT515, 2022

 by Aarne Ranta

+Version 1.3.1, 1 December 2022

+- made it clear that the internal representation of stops and lines in TramNetwork can be the dictionary from Lab 1, rather than TramStop and TramLine objects

 Version 1.3, 30 November 2022